rseichter/bootini-star/README.md

 If you miss CCP's discontinued EVE Gate application, Bootini Star--abbreviated as 'BS' from here on out--may be for you.
-BS is written in Python and uses the EVE Swagger Interface, Flask and more to allow EVE players to handle their evemail et al in a web browser.
+BS is written in Python and uses the EVE Swagger Interface, Flask and more to allow EVE Online players to handle their evemail et al in a web browser.

 # What do I need?